 The entire OAT procedure takes about four hours.
-This time includes pre-op assessment and Trigenics® pre-op muscle strength optimization reprogramming, shoulder injections, time for the oral medication to take effect as well as immediate post-op rehabilitation training and laser applications.
+This time includes pre-op assessment and Trigenics® pre-op muscle strength optimization reprogramming, shoulder injections, as well as immediate post-op rehabilitation training and laser applications.
 The actual OAT operation itself takes about 90 minutes.
 At a very specific point in the procedure, the adhesions will quite suddenly separate.
 This takes less than a minute.

 It is this phenomenon that served as the basis for the sensational name of the highly-viewed YouTube video “Frozen Shoulder Fixed in One Minute”